Should you still wear a mask on the plane? Doctors explain how to decide - NewsBreak

 But is the rule change something to cheer about?
 Can you feel confident unmasking on your next flight?

-When asked if he’d continue wearing a mask on planes right now, Dr. Peter Chin-Hong responded: “100 percent.”
+When asked if he’d continue wearing a mask on planes right now, Dr. Peter Chin-Hong responded: “100%.”

 “Even though as a boosted person, I am confident that I will not get seriously ill, I can’t afford to even get infected as I would have to stay away from work taking care of patients and my colleagues will have to cover me,” explained the infectious disease specialist at the University of California, San Francisco.